skoenig/kochbuch/README.md

 ## Motivation
 Why yet another recipe collection?
 There are already like a bazillion recipe sites and all sorts of online services and apps that let you manage your favorite recipes.

-I just wanted to collect the recipes I saw somewhere in one place, without ads, without push notifications, without registration, without newsletter sign-up pop-ups, and all that other annoying stuff.
+I want recipes without ads, without push notifications, without registration, without newsletter sign-up pop-ups, and all that other annoying stuff.

 Also, most popular recipe blogs always have to tell you their whole life story before they can finally get to the point – present a "simple" recipe.

-I wanted the recipes to be simple step-by-step instructions in plain Markdown which can be easily searched and edited, garnished with a bit of metadata and just a touch of additional content pointing out specifics and variations of the recipe.
+I just wanted recipes as a collection of simple step-by-step instructions in plain Markdown which can be easily searched and edited, garnished with a bit of metadata and just a touch of additional content pointing out specifics and variations.

-A bit more about the background and history can be found on the [About page](content/about.md).

 ## Installation
 This repo is pretty self-contained, you only need `make`, `git`, `wget`, and `tar` which should be available for every Linux distribution.
 The targets `make serve` and `make test` will download the necessary dependencies for basic functionality.